-- Must be a United States citizen or eligible immigrant - Must be a resident of Texas - Does not currently receive benefits through a Medicaid program (including Medicaid for Pregnant Women), Children's Health Insurance Program (CHIP), or Medicare Part A or B. - Has a household income at or below 200 percent of the federal poverty level

-- Is not pregnant - Does not have other insurance that covers the services HTW provides - Exception: A client who has other private health insurance may be eligible to receive HTW services if a spouse, parent, or other person would cause physical, emotional, or other harm to the client because the client filed a claim on the health insurance. - Referto: Subsection 2.1, "Guidelines for HTW Providers" in the Women's Health Services Handbook (Vol. 2, Provider Handbooks).
+- Are a United States citizen or eligible immigrant - Are a resident of Texas - Do not currently receive benefits through a Medicaid program (including Medicaid for Pregnant Women), Children's Health Insurance Program (CHIP), or Medicare Part A or B. - Have a household income at or below 204.2 percent of the federal poverty level - Are not pregnant - Do not have other insurance that covers the services HTW provides - Exception: A client who has other private health insurance may be eligible to receive HTW services if a spouse, parent, or other person would cause physical, emotional, or other harm to the client because the client filed a claim on the health insurance. - Referto: Subsection 2.1, "Guidelines for HTW Providers" in the Healthy Texas Women Program Handbook (Vol. 2, Provider Handbooks).